sassoftware/sas-viya-programming/communities/SAS/JES_ApiActionProc/README.md

 ### Example #1: Using SAS Viya APIs and CAS Actions to Retrieve Details About Visual Analytics Report Data Source(s):

-- First, the job prompts enable users to select a Visual Analytics report from a drop-down menu.
+- First, the job prompts users to select a Visual Analytics report from a drop-down menu.
 - After a selection is made, the job uses API calls to retrieve a listing of the report's data sources and determine whether those data sources are currently